open-dicom/dicom_parser/docs/overview.rst

 Essentially, this means that it uses the :class:`~dicom_parser.parser.Parser` class in order to transform raw DICOM header values to pythonic types according to their `value-represenation (VR) <http://northstar-www.dartmouth.edu/doc/idl/html_6.2/Value_Representations.html>`_.
+These parsed values are easily accessible using the :class:`~dicom_parser.header.Header` class (see the quickstart_ guide).